ronniegeraghty/discord-bot/README.md

     mv .env.example .env
     ```

   - Edit the .env file with the specifics for your bot.
 For the Node.js runtime you'll only need to fill out the environment variables in the `#Discord Bot Config` & `#Mongo DB Config` sections.
-- Run the start command in the terminal.

   - ```shell
     npm run start
     ```

-### Add Bot to Discord Channel

 ### Add Slash Commands

+- Once you can see your discord bot active in your discord server, enter this command in a text channel of the discord server.

+- `<prefix>add-slash-commands` Where `<prefix>` is the `PREFIX` environment variable you set.

 ## Features